Minimum-CD/cd-manifesto/README.md

 ## Acknowledgements

 This is the outcome of several meetings at the bar at the DevOps Enterprise Summit in October, 2021.
-It is our consensus of the bare minimum implementeation of CD.
+It is our consensus of the bare minimum implementation of CD.